-Another recipe from WFM prepared foods powerhouse Greg.
+Another recipe from a former WFM prepared foods powerhouse Greg.
 This dish is traditionally eaten for breakfast, perhaps after a Cinco De Mayo celebration, but it doesn’t stop being delicious in the evening.
 Crispy tortillas quickly simmered in a smokey sauce and topped with salty cheese always wins.

 This recipe is super easy to riff on and a great way to use up odds and ends you may have in the kitchen.
 Add avocado and a scoop of sour cream, punch it up with a squeeze of lime, or dab it with your favorite hot sauce; shred a bit of lettuce to remove guilt.
 Be a hero and drop a fried egg on it.
 It’s supposed to be a party.

 - 1 medium jalapeno, thinly sliced (about ¼ cup)

 - ½ cup yellow onion, diced small

 *This is a great place to use up leftover chicken, be it from the grill, skillet, or oven.
 You could even poach a few chicken breasts and use the broth in this recipe.
 Anything simply flavored will do.

 In your largest skillet, Dutch oven, cast iron, etc., add the oil and fire roasted salsa and turn the heat to medium.
 The salsa should reduce by about half and begin to emulsify with the oil, approximately 3 minutes.
 Once reduced add the chicken stock and reduce again by about half.
 Give the sauce a taste; it should be fully flavored and rich on the palate.
 Wonderful.